 The student must follow HHCI's Leave of Absence Policy when requesting a LOA and get an approval of the request for a LOA.
 There must be reasonable expectations that the student will return from the LOA.
-The institution will not assess the student any additional institutional charges as a result of the LOA.
+The institution will not assess the student any additional institutional charges because of the LOA.
 A student granted a LOA that meets the criteria is not considered to have withdrawn, and no refund calculation is required at that time.
 Title IV loans will not be disbursed during the LOA.

-Students taking an unapproved LOA will be considered withdrawn at the start of the unapproved LOA.
+A student taking an unapproved LOA will be considered withdrawn at the start of the unapproved LOA.
 The last date of attendance prior to the LOA will be utilized for the purposes of calculating a refund.

-The maximum time frame for a LOA is 180 calendar days and the minimum is 5 calendar days.
-HHCI permits more than one LOA provided the total number of days of all LOA does not exceed 180 calendar days within a 12-month period.
-Prior to the LOA approval, the student is counseled by a Financial Aid Official of the consequences associated for a student loan borrower that does not return from an approved LOA about the loan grace period and that he/she may go into repayment.
-A student that does not return from an approved LOA will be withdrawn from HHCI and the withdrawal date used is the student's last day of attendance recorded prior to the LOA approval.
+The maximum time frame for a LOA is 180 calendar days within a 12-month period.
+HHCI permits more than one LOA during an enrollment period provided the total number of days of all LOA does not exceed 180 calendar days within a 12-month period.
+Prior to the LOA approval, the student is counseled by a Financial Aid Official of the consequences associated for a student loan borrower that does not return from an approved LOA will be withdrawn from HHCI and the withdrawal date used is the student's last day of attendance recorded prior to the LOA approval.

-On the day the student returns from a LOA the student is required to inform the Financial Aid Office of the return and complete an enrollment agreement addendum or initial the correction on the contract.
-The student's contract and maximum time frame will be extended for the same number of days the student was on LOA without any penalty to the student
+On the day, the student returns from a LOA the student is required to inform the Financial Aid Office of the return and complete an enrollment agreement addendum.
+The student's contract and maximum time frame will be extended for the same number of days the student was on LOA without any penalty to the student.